-Our board represents a cross-section of missions and communities from across our state and has a deep commitment to advancing the North Dakota nonprofit sector to strengthen communites and enhance quality of life.
+Our board represents a cross-section of missions and communities from across our state and has a deep commitment to advancing the North Dakota nonprofit sector.

-Terri is the executive director of the Minot Area Council on the Arts.
+Terri is the vice president of the Minot Area Council on the Arts and owner of the Children's Music Academy.
 She has served on a variety of boards in her community and is an experienced vocalist.

 Pat Brown, CPA

 Pat of Bismarck is a shareholder with Brady Martz and Associates PC.
-He has over 25 years of experience in working with nonprofits.
+He has more than 25 years of experience in working with nonprofits.